tenable/Tenable.io-SDK-for-Java/readme.md

 ```java
 TenableIoClient client = new TenableIoClient();
 ```
+Other environment variables:
+* `TENABLEIO_EXPORT_DIRECTORY`: path to a folder that will be used to export temporary files.
+If not specified, the default OS "temp" folder will be used.
+See also JVM property `tenableIoExportDirectory`.

 #### JVM system properties
 TenableIoClient looks for the JVM system properties `tenableIoAccessKey` and `tenableIoSecretKey`.
 They are set like any other JVM system properties, with the `-D` command line option, for isntance: